williamstein/linux-on-google-pixel/README.md

 - [x] download photos from my camera(s) -- can use sd card, etc., of course

+- [x] netflix: via netflix-desktop which is in Saucy Ubuntu now.

 ## Low priority issues/questions

 - [ ] LTE+Verizon (probably impossible -- don't care)
 - [ ] Google Drive sync (?) -- don't care.
-- [ ] offline copy of my email in kmail (?)
+- [ ] offline copy of my email in thunderbird -- I have too much email...
-- [ ] currently no way to watch netflix, since netflix-desktop isn't in Saucy Ubuntu yet.

 ## Plan for installing Linux on the internal SSD: